Eno-Mario/typescript/README.md

-Fix the initial value for the array reducer in exercise-4-reduce-an-array-start.ts available in the zip below.
+Complete the class in exercise-1-complete-the-class-start.ts available in the zip below.